To decriminalize marijuana it must be descheduled. Rescheduling is not enough.

-The Biden Administration’s Drug Enforcement Administration (DEA) has recently proposed to move marijuana from Schedule I to Schedule III.
-This proposal, which would continue marijuana criminalization under federal law, conflicts with President Biden’s 2020 campaign promises to decriminalize marijuana use and expunge related records.
+The Biden Administration’s Department of Justice (DOJ) recently proposed moving marijuana from Schedule I to Schedule III.
+The DOJ’s proposed rule would continue marijuana criminalization under federal law — and would not fulfill President Biden’s 2020 campaign promises to decriminalize marijuana use and expunge related records.

 End the Federal Criminalization of Marijuana for All.